djp1-hub/polovniautomobili_car_price_monitoring/README.md

 ## Data Visualization

-Explore and visualize the collected data on [DataLens](https://datalens.yandex/oj5daeja71l4c).
+Explore and visualize the collected data on [DataLens](https://datalens.yandex/oj5daeja71l4c) or on [On-prem DataLens](https://datalens.krsk-vr.ru/0vc5knp1a5hoo-analiz-cen-avtomobilya-peugeot-308-cc)